Skip to main content

 Price = Cost ÷ (1 − Margin%)

 Margin is a percentage OF THE PRICE.
-A $10 cost at a 20% gross margin is $12.50.
+A cost of 10 at a 20% gross margin is a price of 12.50.
 This is the classic formula — but it doesn't account for marketplace fees, so your NET margin ends up lower.

 03